 In this urgent and humane look at a devastating epidemic, Perrin draws on behind-the-scenes interviews with those on the frontlines, including undercover police officers, intelligence analysts, border agents, prosecutors, healthcare professionals, Indigenous organizations, activists, and people who use drugs.
 Not only does he unveil the many complexities of this situation, but he also offers a new way forward—one that may save thousands of lives.

-BENJAMIN PERRIN is a professor at the University of British Columbia, Peter A. Allard School of Law and a senior fellow in criminal justice at the Macdonald Laurier Institute for Public Policy.
+BENJAMIN PERRIN is a professor at the University of British Columbia, Peter A. Allard School of Law.

 Ben served as a law clerk at the Supreme Court of Canada, and was the lead justice and public safety advisor to Prime Minister Stephen Harper from April 2012 to March 2013.
 He lives in Vancouver, BC.